BennyCarlsson/MyPortfolio-Hacktoberfest2019/README.md

 - Who are you and why are you doing this?
   - I'm an unemployed software developer from Sweden [My Github](https://github.com/BennyCarlsson).
 Hacktoberfest is like Christmas for me.
 This year I thought it would be fun to crowdsource a portfolio.
-- Did you not do someting like this last year?
+- Did you not do something like this last year?
   - [Yes I did](https://github.com/lingonsaft/hacktoberfest) but it got too big and too time consuming this year I'm going smaller :)
 - Are you not the one of the guys from that failed [CodeCardCodingCards](https://www.kickstarter.com/projects/lingonsaft/codecardcodingcards) kickstarter?
   - Yes...
-- How many pull request (PR) must be made, if I can get an awesome shirt from Hacktoberfest 2019?
+- How many pull requests (PRs) must be made to get an awesome shirt from Hacktoberfest 2019?
   - 4
 - How do I track my progress to get an awesome shirt from Hacktoberfest 2019?
   - go to : [https://hacktoberfest.digitalocean.com/profile](https://hacktoberfest.digitalocean.com/profile)
 - What is the duration of Hacktoberfest 2019?
-  - It is from October 1st till October 31st, 2019.
+  - It is from October 1st ‘til October 31st, 2019.
 - What is the event for?
-  - For the open source community engagement.
+  - For open source community engagement.

 ### Don't forget to Star! :star:
 ### _I will do my best to merge as much as possible from everyone.
 However, time is limited and the merge conflicts are horrible ❤️_